davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

 The ARM target defines pragmas for controlling the default addition of ``long_call`` and ``short_call`` attributes to functions.
-Function Attributes, for information about the effects of these attributes.
+See :ref:`function-attributes`, for information about the effects of these attributes.

 long_calls